The best corporate cards in Australia compared

 How to compare and choose the top corporate cards in Australia

-Business needs vary by size, spending, and accounting processes, so take stock of your goals and needs as you compare card providers.
+Business needs vary by size, spending, and accounting processes, so take stock of your goals as you compare providers.
 While you shop for corporate cards, think about:

-Multi-currency support: Look for cards that support multiple currencies so you can transact in different currencies without incurring foreign exchange fees or international transaction fees.
+Multi-currency support: Look for cards that support multiple currencies so you can transact without incurring foreign exchange or international transaction fees.

-Foreign exchange rates: Prioritise cards that offer low foreign exchange rates.
-This can result in significant savings, especially if you frequently transfer funds internationally.
+Foreign exchange rates: Prioritise cards with low FX rates – this can mean significant savings if you frequently transact internationally.

-Spending habits: Determine who needs access to cards, what you’re spending on, and if you need multi-currency features for international transactions.
+Spending habits: Determine who needs card access, what they're spending on, and whether you need multi-currency features.

-Spending controls: Some cards allow you to see and manage employee spending, and can even integrate with accounting software.
+Spending controls: Some cards let you see and manage employee spending, and integrate with accounting software.

-Customer support: Evaluate the quality and availability of customer support for each card.
-Quality support can be crucial for resolving time-sensitive issues.
+Customer support: Evaluate the quality and availability of support for each provider – this matters most when an issue is time-sensitive.

-Security features: Consider the offered security features like fraud protection, chip-and-PIN technology, and virtual card capabilities to protect your business.
+Security features: Consider fraud protection, chip-and-PIN technology, and virtual card capabilities.

 How to apply for a corporate card

-After you select your preferred card, you can apply online.
-The process can vary between providers, but it'll generally follow these steps:
+Once you've selected your preferred card, you can apply online.
+The process varies between providers, but generally follows these steps:

-Research and compare options to determine what features are important for your business such as multi-currency support, or low foreign transaction fees.
+Research and compare options to determine which features matter most for your business, such as multi-currency support or low foreign transaction fees.

 Confirm eligibility with the card provider based on business size, spending, and location.
-Some cards may be restricted to certain types of businesses.
+Some cards are restricted to certain types of businesses.

-Gather business documents, including your business’ legal status, financial statements, and supplementary documents.
+Gather business documents, including your business's legal status, financial statements, and supplementary documents.

-Apply online or in-person by providing all the required information and submitting all the necessary documentation.
+Apply online or in person, providing all required information and documentation.

-Approval can take one to five business days, though most providers will have a card sent to you within that time frame.
+Approval can take one to five business days, though most providers will send a card to you within that timeframe.

-Corporate cards are tools to carry out business and work-related expenses without using your or your employees’ personal line of credit.
-They can also help you gain visibility of your business spending and allow you to put in customised card controls.
+Corporate cards are tools to carry out business and work-related expenses without using your or your employees' personal line of credit.
+They also give you visibility of business spending and let you set customised card controls.

 This can sometimes come at a cost, with expensive credit card interest rates, FX charges, and foreign transaction fees.
 Consider alternatives like Airwallex's Virtual Cards for flexible international spending without the hidden fees.